nst-guide/osm-liberty/README.md

 I develop with `style.json` and then copy changes to `style-png.json`, changing just the terrain rgb source.

+#### Fonts

+Currently, the only fonts used are:

+- Open Sans Regular
+- Open Sans Semibold Italic
+- Open Sans Italic

+The full ranges for each of these three font stacks are in the `fonts/` directory.

 ## Usage

 You can use the style in your Mapbox GL maps.